h5p/h5p-wordpress-plugin/readme.txt

 = 1.2 =
 Added user results tracking and views for H5Ps.
 Can be disabled through settings.
 Re-adding capabilities.
 Now adds to roles which have the default WP capabilities.
 Should fix issues for users which has changed the default roles.
+Updated views for viewing all content and inserting H5P into posts or pages.
+These are now paginated and can be filtered and sorted as needed.
+Added the ability to restrict creation of certain content types through the libraries administration UI.
+Implemented function which will fetch meta data updates for content types(libraries) from H5P.org.
+This can be disabled throught the settings interface.
+Currently it will only display links for tutorials when creating content, but in the future it might fetch information about new versions and upgrades.
+Other minor bug fixes and improvements.